 - Is it possible to get college credits by attending your classes?

 No. Our program is a non-credit program.

-Who I need to contact for questions, advice and/or placement?
+- Who do I need to contact for general questions about the program, Canvas, Zoom, withdrawal, teaching assignments, feedback, advice and/or placement?

 - by phone at (206) 289-0419; or